 Searcher

-This class is responsible for querying the database based on the lucene indexes.
+This class is responsible for querying the database based on the Lucene indexes.
 This class gets the search term and then uses the Lucene APIs to get the table, column names of matching records.
 Once it gets this information, it queries the database for the detailed information and returns it as the MatchList object.
 MatchList object represents the list of matched results.

 Refreshing the index